hellozhaowenkai/dotpub/README.md

 DotPub makes mounting your dotfiles as easy as drinking:

-> Note: You need Python 3.9 or greater to run the command below.
+> NOTE: You need Python 3.9 or greater to run the script below.

 ```bash
 # Find the DotPub.